spacecode-ai/SeedPitcher/README.md

 - Analyzes investor fit based on investment history, stages, and sectors
 - Drafts personalized outreach messages
 - Never sends messages automatically - you always have the final say
+- Supports integration with Pin AI platform for chat-based interaction

 ## Installation